 At the end of the day it comes down to this.
 Sitting on the side of the fence that deal with negotiations, document drafting and disputes all day, the best advice I can give to businesses in which their employees communicate via email is to ensure that their employees write every email as though it may one day end up as evidence in the courts – and make sure everyone in the business views it in the same way.

-If you would like assistance with education in your work environment, or assistance in designing systems to help reduce the risk posed by emails, simply click here to book in a time to speak with one of our lawyers about how we can assist your organization.
+If you would like assistance with education in your work environment, or assistance in designing systems to help reduce the risk posed by emails, simply click here to book in a time to speak with one of our lawyers about how we can assist your organisation.